-Last month saw the knockout rounds of The Voice 2020 following the battles and blind auditions.
+Earlier this year saw the knockout rounds of The Voice 2020 following the battles and blind auditions.

 In the knockouts each of the then remaining 24 acts performed for the coaches and a live studio audience before their mentor decided which two of their acts made it through to the live shows.

 16 acts were knocked out of the competition however, one of them has been saved thanks to the Lifeline vote, allowing the public to vote their favourite into the Semi-Final as a wild card.

 It's been revealed that Doug Sure is the 2020 wildcard act on The Voice UK.

 The show's official Twitter account announced: "The Votes Are In!
 Doug Sure is heading to the Semi-Final as your winner of the Lifeline Vote"

 He said: "I'm truly honoured to have been saved by the public and can't wait to see the others in the live Semi-Finals.